Dambai College of Education

 Dambai College of Education is a teacher education college in Dambai (Krachi East District, Oti Region, Ghana).
 The college is located in Volta Zone.
 It is one of the about 40 public colleges of education in Ghana.
 The college participated in the DFID-funded T-TEL programme.

 History

-Dambai College of Education was established on 28 August 1974 with the motto ‘SANKOFA’.
+Dambai College of Education (DACE) was established on 28 August 1974 with the motto ‘SANKOFA’.
 The first principal was Mr. George Narh Bosumprah.
-The College opened with 31 students and 2 tutors.
+The college opened with 31 students and 2 tutors.
 All the 31 students were males.
-Female students were admitted to the College in 1975.
+Female students were admitted to the college in 1975.
 Mr. Ayensu, released his premises to house the first batch of students.
 A House in the college has been named after him.